Clones, County Monaghan: Crossmoyle High Cross

-Cross Moyle (‘Cruisse Mhuile’, meaning half cross) High Cross is a 15 foot tall or 5 metre (excluding the base) sandstone structure overlooking the Diamond (market place or town square).
+Cross Moyle ('Cruisse Mhuile', meaning half cross) High Cross is a 15 foot tall or 5 metre (excluding the base) sandstone structure overlooking the Diamond (market place or town square).
 The shaft and head are separate pieces.
 The shaft is older dating from 825 to 875 AD, it is decorated with interlacing beads that run up the sides and form a collar at the top.
 Religious imagery is displayed in compartments which give a chronological summary of the bible.
-Such depictions include: ‘The Fall of Man', 'The Adoration of the Magi’ and 'The Multiplication of the Loaves and Fishes'.
+Such depictions include: 'The Fall of Man', 'The Adoration of the Magi' and 'The Multiplication of the Loaves and Fishes'.
 The head of the cross complements the shaft, featuring old testament and new testament images on either side.

 Norman Motte and Bailey

 The Norman Motte and Bailey are large earthen structures located behind the St Tighearnach's Church of Ireland.
 It consists of a steep central mound situated atop three concentric terraces and a bailey.
-It was constructed in 1211 and used by the Normans to launch an attack on Co.
-Tyrone.
+It was constructed in 1211 and used by the Normans to launch an attack on County Tyrone.
 The attack resulted in a Norman defeat and the fortification was destroyed in 1212.
-Reports of ‘extensive subterraneous passages’ in relation to the fortification have been made by locals as far back as 1865.
+Reports of 'extensive subterraneous passages' in relation to the fortification have been made by locals as far back as 1865.

 St. Tighearnach's Church of Ireland

 St Tighearnach's Church of Ireland is a limestone, cruciform Gothic revival Church of Ireland church.
 A sketch dating to 1586-7 shows evidence of churches being present on the site from before the land was leased to Sir Henry Duke by the English crown.
 The earliest inscription on St Tighearnach's Church reads: 1696.
 The actual Church of Ireland Parish itself predates this.
 The earliest recorded Rector of Clones was James Hygate, a native of Scotland, who was appointed in 1609.
-The 17th century structure was replaced in 1822-5 by a building designed by John Bowden, Board of First Fruits diocesan architect, or his successor William Farrell.
+The 17th century structure was replaced in 1822–25 by a building designed by John Bowden, Board of First Fruits diocesan architect, or his successor William Farrell.
 It was remodeled in 1857–8 to become a pro-cathedral.
 It features a steep set of fourteen sandstone steps, a three staged tower with ashlar masonry and a crenellated parapet topped with a spire with pointed-arch windows with chamfered surrounds and hood mouldings.